pydantic/pydantic/docs/usage/fields.md

 ## Strict Mode

-The parameter `strict` can be used to control whether the field should be included in the strict mode.
+The parameter `strict` can be used to control whether the field should be validated in "strict mode".

-TODO: Should we explain what is strict mode here or add a link?
+[TODO: Add a link to documentation about strict mode]

 ```py
 from pydantic import BaseModel, Field